Comparison5 min read

 Toyota Tacoma and Ford Ranger mid-size trucks parked side by side on a dirt road

 The mid-size truck segment used to be a backwater.
-Today it's the most competitive truck class on sale, anchored by two trucks that are genuinely different philosophical takes on what a small truck should be.
-The 2026 Toyota Tacoma carries the off-road heritage, the hybrid powertrain, and the residual value.
-The 2026 Ford Ranger brings the cleanest redesign in the segment, a 1,000-lb towing advantage, and the most aggressive May lease cash anywhere.
+Today it's the most competitive truck class on sale, and these two are why.
+The 2026 Tacoma carries the off-road heritage, the hybrid powertrain, and the bulletproof residual value.
+The 2026 Ranger brings the cleanest redesign in the class, a 1,000-lb towing advantage, and the most aggressive lease cash anywhere.
+I've been fielding cross-shop questions on this pair nonstop since Ford's Employee Pricing lease landed — so here's the side-by-side.

 At a glance